BismarckBamfo/BismarckBamfo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am Bismarck Bamfo Odoom, I recently obtained my Bachelors of Science in Computer Engineering, at the Kwame Nkrumah University of Science and Technology, Kumasi.
 I am currently serving as a Research and Teaching Assistant in the Department of Computer Engineering.
-My research interests are in the Low-resource NLP, Multlingual NLP and in utilizing Optical Character Recognition for Digitizing Low-Resourced and Endangered Languages.
+My research interests are in the Natural Language processing particularly, Low-resource NLP, Multlingual NLP and in utilizing Optical Character Recognition for Digitizing Low-Resourced and Endangered Languages.

 {{< icon name="download" pack="fas" >}} My {{< staticref "uploads/Bismarck_B_Odoom_CV.pdf" "newtab" >}}CV{{< /staticref >}}.